abarker/abarker.github.io/content/understanding_python_imports.rst

-Now that dotted paths have been covered the discussion of importing modules that are inside packages is fairly simple: just put the dotted path after the import statement.
-The first component of the dotted path is *always* the top-level package name (i.e., the name of the directory which is the root of the package subtree).
+Now that dotted paths have been covered the discussion of importing modules that are inside packages is fairly simple: just put the dotted path after the `import` or `from` statement.
+The first component of the dotted path for an absolute import is *always* the top-level package name (i.e., the name of the top-level directory of the package subtree).

 For package `my_package` in the skeleton given earlier these are all valid bare `import` statements:

 .. code-block:: python